ghaiszaher/JumpyNN/README.md

 ## Note
 If you're trying to run this on Windows, you might have some issues with mouse drag using pyautogui library.
+I tested it on Ubuntu 18.04.2 LTS.